 Make an Appointment

-The Counseling Center is open from 8:00 a.m. to 4:30 p.m., M-F, with extended hours available on Tuesday.
-Appointments are preferred; walk-ins are on a space available basis and are generally not available.
+The Counseling Center is open from 8:00 a.m. to 4:30 p.m., M-F. Appointments are preferred; walk-ins are on a space available basis and are generally not available.

 Call x4292 (319-895-4292), or stop by the front desk at Ebersole to make an appointment.
 You can also email us but please note that email is not considered a confidential communication.
 Additionally, staff members may not check e-mail with regularity or frequency, and do not access email outside of Counseling Center hours.
 For the most timely and confidential communication, or to schedule an appointment, please call the Counseling Center at (319) 895-4292.